 However, this bank charges other fees for pretty much anything.
 If you want to wire funds to another account, for example, Bank of Internet USA will charge you $30.
-They also charges hefty overdraft fees.
+They also charge hefty overdraft fees.
 Bank of Internet USA sweetens the pot with check writing and mobile deposit features.
 Impressively, this bank offers a built-in bill-paying feature that can be very convenient.

-Synchrony Bank is known for offering speciality credit cards through retailers.
+Synchrony Bank is known for offering specialty credit cards through retailers.
 However, this institution also has a little-known MMA.
 While Synchrony’s MMA isn’t the best money market account, but it’s comparable to its main competitors.
 It offers 1.05 percent interest, and you can withdraw funds from your Synchrony Bank MMA from anywhere in the country.

 You can withdraw funds from your Discover MMA for free.
 Withdrawing is easy, as you can use more than 50,000 locations in the USA.
 This bank also offers a 1.95 percent interest, debit cards, and a bill-paying service.
 If you invest more than $100,000, however, your interest rates drop significantly.